sosiristseng/blog-hugo-codeit/posts/linux/pkgs/aur/index.md

-# Pacman-based package management and Arch User Repository
+# Pacman and the Arch User Repository (AUR)

-The Arch User Repository (AUR) hosts `PKGBUILD`s (instructions to download and build a package) contributed by the community.
+The [Arch User Repository (AUR)](https://aur.archlinux.org) hosts `PKGBUILD`s (instructions to download and build a package) contributed by the community.
 Similar to Ubuntu PPAs, but on steriod.

 <!--more-->

-## AUR helpers
+## Installing AUR helpers

-Although you could manually clone the `PKGBUILD` files and run `makepkg -si `, [AUR helpers](https://wiki.archlinux.org/index.php/AUR_helpers) automated these process for you, giving a similar experience to `pacman`.
+While you could clone the `PKGBUILD` files and run `makepkg -si ` manually, [AUR helpers](https://wiki.archlinux.org/index.php/AUR_helpers) automate these process for you, giving a similar experience for installing regular packages in `pacman`.

 ### pikaur